shukriadams/arewedown/docs/settings.md

 ### System.d service running

-You can test if a system.d service is running - you need SSH access to the machine running the service.
+You can test if a system.d service is running.
+You will need SSH access to the machine running the service.
 Password can be templated in via an env var ([see advanced settings](#Secrets)).

     watchers:
         my-service-test: